 Another local resource that Boise State partners with for programming on campus is the Idaho Coalition Against Sexual & Domestic Violence.
 Over the past year, members of the Idaho Coalition Against Sexual & Domestic Violence have regularly presented on programs to the campus community covering domestic and sexual violence awareness, bystander intervention, stalking, threat assessment and Title IX.
-This included facilitating three (3) ninety-minute primary prevention workshops with male football and basketball student-athletes, two (2) awareness workshops with all freshman student-athletes and one (1) male responsibility project around risk reduction.
+This included facilitating four (4) ninety-minute primary prevention workshops with male football student-athletes, six (6) bystander intervention one (1) bystander intervention workshop with athletic administration staff and coaches and one (1) risk reduction workshop with members of the Lambda Theta Phi fraternity.
 To request resources or training, contact the Idaho Coalition Against Sexual & Domestic Violence at (208) 384-0419 or by email at info@engagingvoices.org.